 1.)
 The brain is doing what it’s doing for an adaptive reason.

 The EMDR approach is built around the concept of the Adaptive Information Processing System (AIP).
 This is a fancy way of describing what our brains do all day: take in data and then integrate it in with the rest of the data.
 As you are reading this article right now, your AIP is hard at work taking in data and integrating it across various areas of knowledge, experience, emotion, belief, etc… Imagine the AIP like the digestive system.
-Whenever the digestive system encounters material to be processed, it uses a variety of mechanisms to break things down into useful parts, eliminate waste, and transfer those useful parts to where they will be most useful.
+Whenever the digestive system encounters material to be processed, it uses a variety of mechanisms to break things down into useful parts, eliminate waste, and transfer those useful parts to where they belong.
 The point of this whole process is to help the person become more adaptive; if I know more then I can do more.
 The AIP is the way the brain digests information.

 So then how is depression adaptive?
 Addiction, anxiety, anger?
 In the EMDR world, we see these as the brain trying to protect itself.
 Of course, your next question might be, “from what?”
 Glad you asked…